 Further down in this post we explain in every detail the most important aspects related to the Secure Cloud File Storage.
 However, before we do that, let us have a look on the best tools in the market.

-Here is our list of the six best secure cloud file storage tools:
+Here is our list of the eight best secure cloud file storage tools:

-- N-able Backup EDITOR’S CHOICE A file and system storage solution as part of a backup service that includes secure file storage space and all the tools to manage file transfers.
+- N-able Cove Data Protection EDITOR’S CHOICE A file and system storage solution as part of a backup service that includes secure file storage space and all the tools to manage file transfers.
+Get started with a 30-day free trial.

 - Files.com (FREE TRIAL) A secure file storage platform that includes collaboration and file distribution facilities.